 Election Dates - Check Out Our Calendar For Upcoming Election Dates

-Due to the recent election consolidation legislation, elections can now be held four times per year – February, May, August and November.
+Due to the recent election consolidation legislation, elections can now be held four times per year.
 Please consult your local newspaper for important notices related to elections.

 If you are interested in working in a precinct on election day, complete the Election Inspector Application and return it to the clerk's office.